 Marketing materials are extremely important for getting eyes on your business.
 Although you don’t need to invest thousands of dollars on marketing materials by hiring agencies and designers, you should invest a solid amount of time in creating them.

 This can be a low budget marketing effort and you can do it yourself.
-There are lots of branding and design websites that you can use to create your own marketing materials, like Canva, MOO, Vistaprint, or Customink (for uniforms).
+There are lots of branding and design websites that you can use to create your own marketing materials, like Vistaprint for cards and stickers, Customink for uniforms, or Deluxe for branded merchandise.
 Of course, you can always go local and hire a print and design shop to do this step for you.